Locations:

 This plaque buildup can eventually reduce blood flow to your heart and trigger a heart attack.
 (Add it to the long list of issues caused by smoking.)

 The good news?
 If you stop smoking, you reduce your risk of a heart attack within 24 hours of snuffing out that final cigarette.
-Your risk of heart disease drops to half that of a current smoker within a year.
+Within a year, your risk of heart disease drops to half that of someone who currently smokes.

 Advertisement